 |Wednesday||08:30 - 13:00||Closed|

 |Friday||08:30 - 13:00||Closed|

 The opening hours above are routine.
-If we ever temporarily amend these due to public holidays, severe weather conditions or adverse circumstances we will always let you know.
+If we ever temporarily amend these due to public holidays, severe weather conditions, practice training or adverse circumstances we will always let you know.

 NHS 111 is a service that has been introduced to make it easier for you to access local NHS healthcare services in England.
 You can call 111 when you need medical help fast but it is not a 999 emergency.
 111 is a fast and easy way to get the right help, whatever the time.
 The service is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 - You need medical help fast but it's not a 999 emergency.

 - You think you need to go to A&E or need another NHS urgent care service.

 - You don't know who to call and need health information or reassurance about what to do next.

 - If a health professional has given you a specific phone number to call when you are concerned about your condition.

 For immediate, life threatening emergencies, continue to call 999.
 Chest pain, heavy blood loss and shortness of breath constitute an emergency.